 Having a wide maximum aperture gives you more options when shooting and options are always good.

 I can’t really tell you what the right amount to spend on a lens is.
-But, one thing to keep in mind when looking at the various price ranges is whether you are getting a significant improvement in quality when you jump to the higher price level.
+But, one thing to keep in mind when looking at the various price ranges is whether you are getting a significant improvement in quality when you jump to a higher price level.

-In many instances (and as you can see below, this is no exception), the middle ground on price is really close in quality to the high end lenses.
-That means that you can easily create world class images AND save hundreds of dollars if you are open to trying out some other brands.
+In many instances (and as you can see below, this is no exception), the middle ground on price is really close in quality to the high-end lenses.
+That means that you can easily create world-class images AND save hundreds of dollars if you are open to trying out some other brands.